ztlxltl/FamilyTreeView/README.md

 - tree:
   - move siblings closer together if positioning of their descendants allow it
-  - reduce large generation gaps for generation ~7+ if they are not needed for connecting lines
   - expanders (expand more ancestors / descendants / relatives of a specific person / family)
     - expand ancestor of a person (which are not visible due to selected maximum generation)
     - expand descendants of a family (which are not visible due to selected minimum generation)